vatsalmehta2001/oil-prophet/README.md

 Oil Prophet is a sophisticated forecasting system that combines advanced time-series decomposition techniques with deep learning (LSTM with attention mechanism) and alternative data sources to predict oil price movements with higher accuracy than traditional methods.

-> 🚀 **Development Progress**: Core components including data processing, signal decomposition, and forecasting models have been implemented.
+> 🚀 **Development Progress**: Core components including data processing, signal decomposition, forecasting models, and market sentiment analysis have been implemented and successfully tested.
 The system now supports visualization and evaluation of model performance.

 ## Features